 Trafficking is fueled by demands for cheap, exploitable labor which have increased with globalization – which permits the free flow of capital but not labor.
 Some countries view trafficking as the only form of migration available to labor because all other sources are restricted or closed.
 They advocate safe migration as the way to halt trafficking.
 Complex ‘push-pull’ factors influence those who are trafficked, including economic factors such as paying off family debts, escaping poverty, remitting earnings, or escaping gender violence in the hopes of greater safety.

-- 7,572 trafficking cases were reported to trafficking hotlines operated by the Polaris Project, a 35% increase from 2015.
+- 8,759 human trafficking cases affecting 10,615 individual victims were reported to hotlines operated by the Polaris Project in 2017.

-- Of these, 73% were sex trafficking cases, and 14% were labor trafficking cases.
+- Of these, 71% were sex trafficking cases, 15% were labor trafficking cases, 4% were sex & labor trafficking cases, and 10% were unspecified.

-- Of victims whose race/ethnicity was known, the second largest group was Asian, at 23% (after Latino, at 33%).
+- Of the 3,636 survivors whose race/ethnicity was known the second largest group was Asian, at 27% (after Latino, at 34%).

-- One out of six children reported to the National Center for Missing and Exploited Children were likely victims of minor sex trafficking.
+- One in six of 18,500 runaways reported to the National Center for Missing and Exploited Children in 2016 were likely victims of minor sex trafficking.

 National Center for Missing and Exploited Children: Child Sex Trafficking